HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_extensibility/configure_dam_extensibility.md

 ## Configure DAM extensibility

-Rendition and plug-in configurations are currently maintained as config maps.
-These are maintained in the values.yaml and can be modified through a Helm upgrade.
+Rendition, plug-in, Kaltura configurations are expected to be config maps in DAM.
+And these are maintained in the values.yaml and can be deployed through a Helm upgrade.

 Refer to the section [Planning your container deployment using Helm](../../platform/kubernetes/deployment/preparation/prepare_configuration.md) for more information on Helm support.